liampaulhus/slicerWebWSS-WIP/README.md

  http://localhost:2016/slicer/slice?view=yellow

- These endpoints are also available over websocket by connection to wss://localhost:2016/websocket, and communicating the remainder of the url for example: slicer/slice?view=yellow or slicer/mrml most results will need to be decoded to be useful as they will be sent in binary format
+ These endpoints are also available over websocket by connection to wss://localhost:2016/websocket, and communicating the remainder of the url.

+ for example: slicer/slice?view=yellow or slicer/mrml

+ most results will need to be decoded to be useful as they will be sent in binary format